Pedestrian claim if knocked over by a car

 What if the driver left the scene of the accident and I haven’t kept the details?

 If the Police did not attend at the scene of the accident, you should report it to them as soon as possible.
-Even if the driver cannot be traced, there are still options that we can pursue on your behalf.
-The Motor Insurers Bureau is an organisation that will meet claims against untraced drivers as long as they are satisfied that the accident has taken place as you describe.
+Even if the driver cannot be traced, there are still accident claim options that we can pursue on your behalf.
+The Motor Insurers Bureau is an organisation that will meet accident claims against untraced drivers as long as they are satisfied that the accident has taken place as you describe.

 What happens if I cannot work because I am injured?